dhrithi09/Plasma-Donor-App/README.md

 ###### When you’re on the main page for the repository, you’ll see a button to "Star" and “Fork” the repository on your upper right-hand side of the page, underneath your user icon.

 ### 4. Clone the Repository
-###### To make your own local copy of the repository you would like to contribute to, let’s first open up a terminal window.
+###### To make your local copy of the repository you would like to contribute to, let’s first open up a terminal window.
 ###### We’ll use the git clone command along with the URL that points to your fork of the repository.
 ###### This URL will be similar to the URL above, except now it will end with .git.
 In the example above, the URL will look like this: